kandrelczyk/twili-recipes/README.md

 This project is still under development.

+It currently supports NextCloud and local device for storage.
+ChatGPT LLM is supported.
-It currently supports NextCloud and ChatGPT but other cloud and LLM services can be easily added in the future.
+Other clound and LLM service can be easily added.

 ![Add Recipe](screenshots/add-recipe.png)
 ![Recipe step](screenshots/step.png)